kash0lt/GuiPy/README.md

 # GuiPy
-A playground for pythong files that have gui using kinter.
+A playground for python files that have gui using kinter.